riffnshred/nhl-led-scoreboard/README.md

 <img  width="210" src="https://raw.githubusercontent.com/riffnshred/image_bank/master/nhl-led-scoreboard/documentation/indicators.png"> <img  width="210" src="https://raw.githubusercontent.com/riffnshred/image_bank/master/nhl-led-scoreboard/documentation/network_indicator.png"> <img  width="210" src="https://github.com/riffnshred/image_bank/blob/master/nhl-led-scoreboard/documentation/intermission_indicator.png"> <img  width="210" src="https://raw.githubusercontent.com/riffnshred/image_bank/master/nhl-led-scoreboard/documentation/end_of_game_indicator.png">

 ## Time and data accuracy
 For this version, the scoreboard refreshes the data at a faster rate (15 seconds by default, don't go faster than 10).
 This does not change the fact that the data from the API is refreshed every minute.
 The faster refresh rate allows catching the new data from the API faster.

 Syncing the scoreboard with a TV Broadcast is, to my knowledge, impossible.
 The delay between the actual game and the TV broadcast is different depending on where you are in relation to the game's location.
 This also means that you will see the goal animation before it happens on TV.
 I'm working on this issue and looking to find a solution to implement a delay.

+Also, it might happen the data shown on board might be wrong for a short time, even goals.
+That's because the API is drunk.
+If you see data that might be wrong, compare it to the nhl.com and see if it's different.

 ## Installation